 There are also commercially produced study guides available from the ARRL and Gordon West.
 More information about studying for your license is available from the ARRL, the National Association for Amateur Radio.

 When you're ready the test is given on the 2nd Saturday of every month at 8:30 am at the Midland Amateur Radio Club clubhouse.
 Visit the Midland VE Team webpage for more info.

-The clubhouse is open for visiting most Saturday mornings from around 8:30 until 10:30 or so.
-It's not open on the 2nd Saturday which is when testing is going on.
+The clubhouse is open for visiting most Saturday mornings from around 8:30 until 10:30 or so, The 2nd Saturday is for license testing.
 Come on by some Saturday and someone will be happy to answer all your questions.
 The clubhouse is located in Hogan Park next to Christensen Stadium.

-We also have club meetings on the 2nd and 4th Monday of each month at 7:30 pm at the clubhouse.
+We also have club meetings on the 2nd Monday of each month at 7:30 pm at the clubhouse.
 You're welcome to attend any time!